- What is a medical accident?

-Every doctor, surgeon, dentist or other medical worker in this country, from a top consultant surgeon to a hospital porter, owes a duty to treat each patient to the best of their ability and in line with generally accepted best medical practice.
+Every doctor, surgeon, dentist or other medical worker in this country, from a top consultant surgeon down, owes a duty to treat each patient to the best of their ability and in line with best medical practice.
 In the medical world there can often be significant difference of opinion about what should or should not be done to treat a particular condition or illness.
 The law recognises that since medical knowledge is always changing, different but nevertheless justifiable opinions can be held by medical professionals.
 It is not the law’s place to say whether one medical opinion is more valid than another.
-What the law does say, though, is that if a patient’s treatment was such that no reasonable medical professional (or body of professionals) could have justified it, then it will be negligent in law and if injury or damage is done as a consequence, the patient may be able to claim medical accident compensation.
+What the law does say, though, is that if a patient’s treatment was such that no reasonable heaklthcare professional could have justified it, then it will be negligent and if injury or illness is caused as a consequence, the patient may be able to claim medical accident compensation.

 On the other hand, it will nearly always be negligent to:-

-Carry out any procedure incompetently, no matter what its nature;
+- Carry out any medical procedure incompetently, no matter what its nature;

 Some examples that would give rise to a claim for medical accident compensation include:-

-Prescribing wholly incorrect or inappropriate medication or treatment with no reasonable cause;
+- Prescribing wrong or inappropriate medication or treatment with no reasonable cause;

 Not every medical error or unsuccessful procedure gives a right to a medical accident compensation claim but every patient is entitled to a full and fair explanation when things have not gone as expected.

-Even if it can be shown that there has been negligence by a medical practitioner, it also has to be shown that there has been some damage, injury or loss caused as a result of that negligence.
-There has to be some tenable, causal link between the two events.
+Even if it can be shown that there has been negligence by a medical practitioner, it also has to be shown that there has been some injury or harm caused by that negligence.
+There has to be a causal link between the two events.
 This is sometimes a tricky concept to grasp.
-It is natural for the patient whose surgery or treatment has been carried out carelessly to expect that they should get medical accident compensation; but if, despite the carelessness, no damage has actually been done then there is no claim for medical naccident compensation.
+It is natural for the patient whose surgery or treatment has been carried out carelessly to expect that they should get medical accident compensation; but if, despite the carelessness, no damage has actually been done, then there is no claim for medical accident compensation.

-For example, if someone is carelessly prescribed incorrect medication but despite taking it they suffer no harm either immediately or in the long term then there will be no claim.
-They could expect the doctor involved to be disciplined by their professional body but that is a different matter.
-Similarly, if surgery is carried out carelessly but the actual result is the same as it would have been had it been done correctly and no damage has been suffered then there will be no entitlement to medical accident compensation.
+For example, if someone is carelessly prescribed incorrect medication but despite taking it they suffer no harm either immediately or in the long term then there will be no entitlement to compensation.
+They could expect the doctor involved to be disciplined by their professional body, but that is a different matter.
+Similarly, if surgery is carried out carelessly but the actual result is the same as it would have been had it been done correctly and no harm has been suffered then there will be no entitlement to medical accident compensation.

-As specialist solicitors we can investigate the full implications behind any treatment and advise you whether a valid medical accident compensation claim is likley to arise.
+As specialist solicitors we can investigate the full implications behind any treatment and advise you whether a valid medical accident compensation claim is likely to arise.

 If you or someone close to you believes their medical treatment has been sub-standard and you would like to know what to do, give us a call or email us at [email protected]

 As a rough guide, the average time to settle moderate value medical accident compensation claim is around 12-18 months.
-This can be a lot shorter in simple cases where liability is admitted quickly and the injury has resolved; but it can also be significantly longer in more serious cases or where there is a strong argument about whether the defendant is liable at all.
+This can be a lot shorter in simple cases where legal liability is admitted quickly and the injury has resolved; but it can also be significantly longer in more serious cases or where there are serious legal disagreements.

 There is no set tariff or scale for medical accident compensation.
-The level of compensation depends on the degree of damage and lasting injury, so every claim is different, even if the nature of the injury is similar to someone else’s.
+The level of compensation depends on the degree of harm caused and the finacial impact on the patient.
+Every claim is different, even if the nature of the injury is similar to someone else’s.

 Medical accident compensation can vary from £1,000 to several million pounds for the most serious cases.
 We obtain reports from independent medical experts to assess the consequences for the patient and will advise on the likely range of compensation in the light of the expert’s conclusions.
 Where the doctor or NHS Trust involved has admitted responsibility, we can obtain interim compensation to help with financial worries.
 This is particularly important where the nature of the injury is such that the claim cannot be settled for some time.